snytkine/holiday_router/README.md

 for the same URI based on value of the request header, or presense of query parameters, or time of day, or anything else.
-When route is matched it always returns array of objects that implemnt IControllr interface If this feature is not required then just add a single object per URI ane a match will return array with one element Also there is a convenience classes for creating instances of IController.
+When route is matched it always returns array of objects that implemnt IControllr interface If this feature is not required then just add a single object per URI ane a match will return array with one element Also there is a convenience classes for creating instances of IControllerContainer.
 * Compact tree structure for storing routes makes it very memory-efficient and fast.
 * Convenience class HttpRouter is a wrapper class than added support for adding routes specific to http request methods.
 Basically HttpRouter holds a Map<httpMethod, Router> and matches the http method first and if found delegates uri resolution to a router object for that method.